meangrape/otp/README.md

 ##!!!
 WARNING !!!

-***This is an experimental development branch - its use is NOT supported by Basho.
+***This is an active development branch - its use is NOT supported by Basho.
 You have been warned!***

 ##Basho Erlang/OTP